 Advent and Christmas

-Bishop Nicholas Knisely's visit to Holy Paraclete
+Bishop Nicholas Knisely's visit to Chapel of the Holy Spirit

 The Bonn agreement between Old Catholics and the Anglican Communion expresses three principles: